varunpothu/Smart_HealthCare_Chatbot/README.md

 ## 🚀 Usage
 Once the Flask server is running, you can interact with the chatbot by entering health symptoms or concerns.
 The chatbot provides:
-- Symptom analysis and potential health conditions
+- Symptom analysis and Medicine Recommendation
 - Medication information, including usage, side effects, and substitutes
-- Emergency assistance by showing nearby NHS facilities
+- Dieases Question and Anaswering
 ![Smart_HealthCare_Chatbot1](https://drive.google.com/uc?id=1pHuY-uZXCOfoc19Oqq3dIqeUAih2QFWI)

 ## 📂 Datasets